Parallel Mobile App

 INTERACTION DESIGN

-Task 3: Browse through the action center and search for climate change resources
+• Browsing the action center for climate change resources

 UI DESIGN